philhanna/Ly3sg/README.md

 # Ly3sg
-Three Stages of Grief composition.
+"Three Stages of Grief" composition.
 This was the assignment:

-MUS 320:  Assignment for March 2
+MUS 320:  Assignment for March 2, 2021

 “Stages of Grief”: https://en.wikipedia.org/wiki/Kübler-Ross_model